bootlin/training-materials/slides/security-hw-sec-barriers/trustzone.typ

   - Going from Secure World back to Non-Secure is simply setting _NS_ to 1

-  - The Security model expects only the Secure Monitor to do this transition
+  - The Security model expects only the Secure Monitor (running at EL3) to do this transition

 - The ARM spec leaves non-EL3 access to SCR as _undefined_

+  - In practice, accessing SCR from non-secure or from S-EL0 will fault.

 === World transitions: Back to Secure